 Step 3: Pour your wet ingredients into the dry ingredients and mix into cookie dough.

 This is what your gluten free brookie cookie dough will look like when the wet and dry ingredients are blended.
-It is a little more firm than other cookie dough because you will need to roll it into balls.
+It is a little more firm than other cookie dough because you must roll it into balls.

 Step 4: Make a roll with the cookie dough on plastic wrap.
-Refrigerate for an hour.
+For best results, refrigerate the cookie dough for an hour.

 Step 6: Fill a small bowl with powdered confectioner's sugar.
 Remove the cookie dough from the refrigerator.
 Make cookie dough balls and roll them in powdered sugar.